(Tradução semi-automática)

 I recall with affection the thrill of seeking for clues in the neighbourhood of our school to unriddle the mysterious existence of King Arthur, from being read the trilogy of Michel Rio, and I have the landscape of Earthsea as a place where school sometimes travelled to, from the tales of Ursula K. Le Guin.

-I envision a possibility to make this experience reach more children by empowering caregivers as storytellers and providing them with a framework for role play that binds informal education activities and formal education goals with fantastical narratives where children are protagonists.
+I envision a possibility to make this experience reach more children by empowering caregivers as storytellers and providing them with a framework for role play that binds informal learning activities and formal education goals with fantastical narratives where children are protagonists.

 Pedro Silva Ferreira, Proponent Researcher